Playground is designed to check the validity of data and expressions you built.

-You can find Playground in the Maven Documents Application next to the Query Builder.
+You can find Playground in the "Maven Documents" application next to Query Builder.
 Click on the corresponding tab and you’ll see what we are talking about.

 Playground consists of five separate sections:

 Each section is a separate piece of functionality, which we will describe in the corresponding articles below.
-By the way, the headers of sections are clickable and lead to the similarly-named sections on this document.
+By the way, the headers of sections are clickable and lead to the similarly named sections on this document.

-Note: the Refresh button plays an important role in updating data in the Playground tab.
-If you make changes in the Query Builder tab, you need to use this button to have everything up-to-date in the Playground tab.
-It is also possible to click on the Query section and press the Ctrl+Enter combination on the keyboard
+The "Refresh" button plays an important role in updating data in the "Playground" tab.
+If you make changes in the "Query Builder" tab, you use this button to have everything up-to-date in Playground.
+It is also possible to click on the "Query" section and press Ctrl+Enter on the keyboard

 As we mentioned earlier, values in Variables influence the context, and Context influences the result of the expression.
-You can get the right context by putting some values in the corresponding variables.
+You can get the required context by assigning corresponding values to the corresponding variables.
 As mentioned above, the currentuserId variable is already populated.
-So one more thing to do is to copy and paste the ID of the record from Salesforce to the recordId variable instead of the {!recordId} value.
+One more thing to do is to copy and paste the ID of the record from Salesforce into the "recordId" variable instead of the "{!recordId}" value.

 This section holds the result data of the query execution.